Ka Ina

 Ka Ina is a Venezuelan telenovela written by César Miguel Rondón and produced by Venevisión in 1995.
 This telenovela lasted 164 episodes and was distributed internationally by Venevisión International.
 And was hit, becoming broadcast in countries such as the Philippines, United States, Argentina, Spain, among others.

 Viviana Gibelli and Jean Carlo Simancas starred as the main protagonists with Hilda Abrahamz as the antagonist.
+The series is the reunion of Viviana Gibelli & Jean Carlo Simancas after they worked in Por Amarte Tanto in 1993.

+Ka Ina means: the whole earth, the earth itself.

 Synopsis

 Ka Ina tells the story of two women, dangerously linked by superstition, magic and the love of one man.
 Catalina Miranda and Maniña Yerichana are both beautiful and young.
 The first is an assertive and independent engineer educated in Europe; the second, the most powerful and feared woman in the jungle, a legendary priestess born to a Dutch gold digger and a Yanomami Indian Princess.
 Catalina and Maniña will become antagonists because of Ricardo Leon, a mysterious man from the capital city.
 But there is a fascinating element of magic that makes this rivalry especially interesting.
 Although they appear to be the same age, Maniña and Catalina are really mother and daughter, a fact that no one knows.
 A riveting fairy tale filled with ancient folklore and mysterious legends.